-To read about the agency's recent press releases or news that has appeared in the media in the last few months, click on the links below.
+To read about the agency's news that has appeared in the media in the last few months, click on the links below.
 If you would like to know more of the goings on at our agency and view our photo albums “like” us on Facebook.

 If you need information about Adelante or our programs contact:

 Coverage in the Albuquerque Business First on Adelante Desert Harvest Food Rescue:

 Back In Use Helps a Local High Schooler Express their Independence

 Blush & Whimsy quickly gained fame for its color-changing lipstick and their makeup was in gift bags given to Sunday’s winners.
 Founder and CEO Micaela Brown is a charismatic businesswoman who rarely is at a loss for words until you bring up Oscar.

 "I am a crazy film buff, so to be at the Oscars, 'Ahhhhhhh!'”
 Brown said.
 Her company sells a clear lipstick that changes color according to your PH-balance and temperature.
 “If you put it on different times of the day it'll be a different color on you.
 You never know what color it's going to be,” Brown said.
 A tube was gifted to each Oscar winner and Brown was invited to set up a booth at the exclusive Oscar gifting suite.
 It’s also the only cosmetics company in the celebrity-filled room.

 You may not know, but the people who help make Blush & Whimsy a success are the workers of Adelante.